dvdbrnds/EdSteward.ai/documentation/implementation-checklist.md

   - [ ] Test authentication and authorization controls
   - [ ] Validate audit trail integrity

+- [ ] **Implement Self-Compliance Validation**
+  - [ ] Configure the system to track its own compliance requirements
+  - [ ] Create comprehensive compliance registry for the system itself
+  - [ ] Implement tracking of all relevant regulations (GDPR, HIPAA, SOC 2, etc.)
+  - [ ] Set up continuous compliance monitoring for the platform
+  - [ ] Document self-compliance approach as a case study

 - [ ] **Set Up Monitoring and Alerting**
   - [ ] Configure CloudWatch dashboards
   - [ ] Create performance and error alerting